Fairfield Manor East residents ordered to evacuate - Kingston | Globalnews.ca

 Fairfield Manor East residents ordered to evacuate

-Kingston Fire and Rescue has posted a notice to vacate on Fairfield Manor Retirement Residence’s east location.
+Kingston Fire and Rescue posted a notice early Friday morning ordering all residents of Fairfield Manor East Retirement Residence to vacate the premises.

 The site has been declared unsafe, especially for the vulnerable persons who reside there.